TCCPP/wheatley/wiki_articles/static.md

 ```

 <!-- inline -->
-## Globals
+## At Global/Namespace Scope
-**This specifies internal linkage**.
-Internally linking symbols (variables and functions) enables them to become local to the translation unit, allowing for multiple TUs to redefine the same symbols without violating the One Definition Rule.
+**Enables internal linkage for functions and variables**.
+This enables them to become local to the translation unit, which prevents redefinition across TUs from violating the One Definition Rule.
+Templated variables and ``inline`` cancel this.

 ```cpp
 // fileA.cpp and fileB.cpp define these symbols at the top of the file.